History of Halifax, Nova Scotia: The American War of Independence (1775-1783)

-During the American Revolution, Halifax became the staging point of many attacks on rebel-controlled areas in the Thirteen Colonies, and was the city to which British forces from Boston and New York were sent after the over-running of those cities.
-After the War, tens of thousands of United Empire Loyalists from the American colonies flooded Halifax, and many of their descendants still reside in the city today.
+During the American War of Independence, Halifax became the staging point of many attacks on rebel-controlled areas in the Thirteen Colonies, and was the city to which British forces from Boston and New York were sent after the Americans retook those major cities.

+American Loyalist refugees

+After the War, tens of thousands of Loyalists from the United States flooded Halifax, and many of their descendants still reside in the city today.
+The number of Loyalist refugees peaked with the orderly evacuation of New York, and continued until well after the formal conclusion of war in 1783.
+Although Halifax officials expected an influx of refugees and made some preparation of their arrival, the numbers who came were far beyond the city's provisions for them.
+Many had been propertied members of society in the former American colonies, who arrived with very little of their material wealth.

+At the instigation of the newly arrived Loyalists who desired greater local control, Britain subdivided Nova Scotia in 1784 with the creation of the colonies of New Brunswick and Cape Breton Island.
+This political had the effect of considerably diluting Halifax's power in the region, but it remained capital of the province and the naval station remained the base for the Royal Navy until the base was moved to Bermuda in 1818.

-Dartmouth continued to develop slowly.
-In 1785, at the end of the American Revolution, a group of Quakers from Nantucket arrived in Dartmouth to set up a whaling trade.
+Nearby Dartmouth continued to develop slowly.
+In 1785, after the American Revolutionary War, a group of Quakers from Nantucket, Massachusetts arrived in Dartmouth to set up a whaling enterprise.
 They built homes, a Quaker meeting house, a wharf for their vessels and a factory to produce spermaceti candles and other products made from whale oil and carcasses.
 It was a profitable venture and the Quakers employed many local residents, but within ten years, around 1795, the whalers moved their operation to Wales.
 Only one Quaker residence remains in Dartmouth and is believed to be the oldest structure in Dartmouth.
 Other families soon arrived in Dartmouth, among them was the Hartshorne family.
 They were Loyalists who arrived in 1785, and received a grant that included land bordering present-day Portland, King and Wentworth Streets.
 Woodlawn was once part of the land purchased by a Loyalist, named Ebenezer Allen who became a prominent Dartmouth businessman.
 In 1786, he donated land near his estate to be used as a cemetery.
-Many early settlers are interred in the Woodlawn cemetery including the remains of the "Babes in the Woods," two sisters who wandered into the forest and perished.
+Many early settlers are interred in the Woodlawn cemetery.